Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Jun 26
 I'm thinking of how I should handle onboarding.
 I think I should include it in the response code.

+Jul 1
+I started designing how the simulation will interact with the app.
+I'm going to be developing it along side the remainding pages of the app so that the implementation is easier.
+As of right now I have the simulation folder on the same level as the server and client but I might move it inside the server folder because of how much it might use information from the users database.